ruricolist/moira/README.md

 On Linux only, Moira also tracks the thread ID (value of `gettid`) of the Lisp threads it launches.
 This can be useful for tracking the resource usage of individual threads.

+You can avoid the Osicat dependency, and not have this latest feature on Linux, by loading `moira/light`.